11/3/24

 Yes, son, it’s a faithful tale.

-He looks at me earnestly saying,
+Jesus looks at me sternly saying,

-I never had another religious experience, which was fine by me.
+I wake in the 2nd pew, feelin nothin particular, and I never had another religious experience, which was fine by me.

-Back at La Exit, I ask the mamasan to send a woman, fresh orange juice, ice, and a bottle of tequila to my room.
+Back at La Exit, I ask the mamasan to send a woman, fresh orange juice, ice, and a bottle of tequila to my room

 After partying through the night, things felt right again